Gateway to the Gulf Newsletter

 Virtual/Regular Events & Meetings

-The Gulfport Tuesday Fresh Market returns, better and safer than ever on Tuesday, September 29.
+Join us weekly at our open-air fresh market for the region’s freshest produce, arts & crafts from local creators and a fresh array of locally sourced botanicals along the shops and restaurants of scenic Beach Boulevard.
 With social distancing and safety protocols in place to keep vendors and shoppers safe, the Gulfport Tuesday Fresh Market offers people an outdoor venue where they can safely shop.

 Virtual Neighborhood Watch Meeting